hannamw/GP-mechanisms/README.md

    3. Run `feature-circuits-gp/scripts/get_circuit_garden_path.sh`.
 The annotation of each figure comes from the annotation file `feature-circuits-gp/annotations/pythia-70m-deduped.jsonl`.
 Figures 9-12 will be output in `feature-circuits-gp/circuits/figures`; however, note that our Figure 3 was constructed manually.
       1. The same script can be run for Gemma (just change the model in the script, but also consider changing the batch size).
 These SAEs will download automatically, but be forewarned that they are large.
    4. Use the notebook `annotate_dashboard.ipynb` to annotate the features manually.
 Note that you'll have to add your own Neuronpedia API key to do so.
-   5. To compute faithfulness, please use `feature-circuits-gp/scripts/get_circuit_garden_path.sh`. **Aaron please add the command-line arguments corresponding to what's in the paper**
+   5. To compute faithfulness, please use `feature-circuits-gp/scripts/evaluate_circuit.sh`.
 4. (Section 4.3, Figure 4): Run `python causal_analysis.py`.
 For results with Gemma (Section D.1, Figure 8), run `python causal_analysis.py --model_name google/gemma-2-2b`.
 Note that this depends on the files `results/<model>/npz_features.csv` and `results/<model>/npz_features.csv`, which we crafted manually.
    1. (Appendix C, Figure 6) For large-scale results, first download [this file from the SAP Benchmark](https://github.com/caplabnyu/sapbenchmark/blob/main/Surprisals/data/items_ClassicGP.csv) to `data_csv`.
 Then run `python causal_analysis_largescale.py` (`pythia-70m-deduped` only).
 5. (Section 5.1): Run `get_compare_activations.py` to get the values discussed in the paper (`pythia-70m-deduped` only).